How to apply for an NHMRC scheme

 4. Utilise these resources to maximise your chances of success

-Internal closing dates are usually 4 weeks before the external closing date.
-This allows the Research Grants Administration and Funding office to assist with any feedback or amendments.
+The internal closing date is usually four weeks before the external closing date.
+This allows Research Grants and Contracts enough time to assist with any feedback or amendments.

 6. Respond to Feedback

-Research Grants Administration and Funding office staff will check through your application and all documentation to ensure all necessary information and criteria has been met.
+Research Grants and Contracts staff will check through your application and all documentation to ensure all necessary information and criteria has been met.

 You will need to make any requested amendments and then certify the application in RGMS and submit to RAO.